anushaAnu333/medical-ecommerce/README.md

-# Medifit - Health & Wellness Ecommerce Platform
+# Medi Ecom - Health & Wellness Ecommerce Platform

 A modern, full-stack ecommerce website for medical and health products built with Next.js, Prisma, PostgreSQL, and Tailwind CSS.